posva/vue-router-mock/README.md

 > Easily mock routing interactions in your Vue 3 apps

-**⚠️ This library intends to be a collaboration of people writing tests to create a better experience writing tests that involve the use of routing with Vue.** Your feedback and experienced is welcomed in issues and discussions to give the API shape and create a library that eases unit testing components that deal with the router.
+**⚠️ This library intends to be a collaboration of people writing tests to create a better experience writing tests that involve the use of routing with Vue.** Your feedback and experience is welcomed in issues and discussions to give the API shape and create a library that eases unit testing components that deal with the router.

 ## Installation